Pragmata: Gameplay

-Pragmata is an action-adventure video game played from a third-person perspective.
-The player controls both Hugh and Diana at the same time, as they look for a way to escape a lunar research station infested with hostile AI robots.
-Hugh is equipped with a number of firearms, and a jetpack that allows him to dodge hostile attacks and reach distant areas.
-Bullets cannot penetrate through a robot's armor, though Diana can hack into a robot's defense system, disabling it and revealing its weak point for Hugh to attack.
-In each puzzle, the player must guide the cursor across the grid to reach the target tile, evading obstacles and toggling optional bonus nodes which may bring additional combat advantages such as increased weapon damage for Hugh.
-The puzzles are solved in real-time, meaning that Hugh needs to dodge and evade hostile attack during each hacking sequence.
+Pragmata is an action-adventure played from a third-person perspective.
+The player can control Hugh and Diana at the same time, as they look for a way to escape a crumbling lunar research station while fighting off hostile robots controlled by a malevolent AI.
+Hugh wields a variety of energy and electricity-based weapons and can utilize a hip-mounted jetpack to dodge attacks and reach distant areas.

+As most robots have metal plating that makes bullets ineffective, Diana must use her hacking ability to open weak points that Hugh can shoot.
+In each hacking puzzle, the player must guide the cursor across the grid to reach the target tile, evading obstacles and toggling optional bonus nodes which may bring additional combat advantages such as increased weapon damage for Hugh.
+The puzzles are solved in real time, meaning that Hugh needs to dodge and evade hostile attacks during each hacking sequence.